 Please contact any member of our Intellectual Property team if you have any additional questions, such as:

 - how do I enforce, or challenge, a SPC?

-- will the 'manufacturing waiver' apply in the UK after Exit Day?
+- does the 'manufacturing waiver' apply in the UK after 31 December 2020?

-- what impact will Brexit have on the Unified Patent, and Unified Patent Court, system?
+- has Brexit impacted plans for the Unified Patent, and Unified Patent Court, system?